fairDataSociety/fairOS-docs/docs/fairOS-dfs/quick-start.md

 - dfs (FairOS-dfs server)
 - dfs-cli (command line client for FairOS-dfs)

-The executables are available for MacOS, Linux and Raspbian.
+The executables are available for MacOS, Linux and Raspberry Pi OS.
 The easiest way to run FairOS-dfs is to just download the executable from the github release page run it.

 :::info
-Swarm is a pre-requsiste for running FairOS-dfs.
+Swarm is a pre-requisite for running FairOS-dfs.
 It is also recommended to run Swarm and FairOS-dfs in the same machine.
 :::